πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Adding a new operator = adding one row to the table.
-No need to edit logic elsewhere.
+Adding a new operator is as simple as adding one row to the table β€” no logic changes needed anywhere else.

 Challenges